amamenko/hollywoodle/README.md

 In March of 2022, it seemed that the Wordleverse had a dearth of movie-related Wordle spin-offs.
 With the [94th Academy Awards](https://en.wikipedia.org/wiki/94th_Academy_Awards) (popularly known as the Oscars) quickly approaching, the timing seemed perfect for a Hollywood-themed Wordle-like game to enter the Wordleverse.

 Originally the brainchild of Alex Jaloza, Hollywoodle provides users two new daily actors to link either by movie or by co-star with the fewest possible guesses.
-The user is given points for each guess - 10 points for a correct guess, 30 points for an incorrect guess, and 20 points for a guess of a movie that only features the final actor and not the first or current one (partial credit).
-If a user needs a hint they are penalized 30 points.
+The user is gains a certain amount of "moves" for each guess - 1 move for a correct guess, 3 moves for an incorrect guess, and 2 moves for a guess of a movie that only features the final actor and not the first or current one (partial credit).
+If a user needs a hint they are penalized 3 moves.

-In essence, the objective of the game is to score as few points as possible with the fewest guesses as possible.
+In essence, the objective of the game is to link the two given actors with as few moves as possible.

 ## Functionality